 In order to assess the impact of the flood on the study area, we analysed the centrality of the road network before and after the flood.
-Centrality values were aggregated at both the core metropolitan and intracity scales to identify the most affected areas.
+Centrality values were aggregated at both the core-metropolitan and intracity scales to identify the most affected areas.
 Additionally, we assessed the resilience of hospitals with intensive care units (ICUs) by measuring the availability of alternative access routes within a 10-minute catchment area to evaluate redundancy.
-The reason for studying healthcare facilities with ICU beds was their high demand during disasters (Sellers et al., 2024) and a previous study on population access to ICU beds in Brazil (Silva et al., 2021).
-The general methodology workflow shown in Fig.,7, corresponds to the research design based on open-source geospatial tools and open spatial data.
-With this design, we measured the centrality of the network in terms of core metropolitan connectivity (CMC) and intracity connectivity (IC).
+Healthcare facilities with ICU beds are the subject of study due to their high demand during disasters, as demonstrated by the studies of Sellers et al. (2024) and Silva et al. (2021) specifically in Brazil.
+The general methodology workflow shown in Fig. 2, corresponds to the research design based on open-source geospatial tools and open spatial data.
+With this design, we measured the centrality of the network in terms of core-metropolitan connectivity (CM) and intracity connectivity (IC).
 In addition, we included the analysis of alternative paths to assess the redundancy of healthcare facilities.
 The three main lanes or activities were the following: (1) selection of the area of interest, (2) transformation of the road networks to a routable network, and (3) analysis of centrality and redundancy.

-The road network data was sourced from OpenStreetMap (OSM) and transformed into a routable network graph using the openrouteservice (ORS) engine.
-ORS leverages OSM's raw data by filtering out information relevant to car mobility-such as road conditions, speed limits, and access restrictions-to create a network graph with nodes and edges that include traversal costs.
-This process allowed us to go beyond simple edge length as a proxy for cost, incorporating richer contextual information essential for realistic routing analysis.
+We sourced the road network data from OSM and transformed it into a routable network graph using the ORS engine.
+ORS leverages OSM's raw data by filtering out information relevant to car mobility - such as road conditions, speed limits, and access restrictions-to create a network graph with nodes and edges that include traversal costs.
+This process allowed us to go beyond simple edge